Kamionn/Kamionn/README.md

  🌱 I’m currently learning **C and Python**

-⚡ Fun fact In One Piece, Luffy's favorite food, the Gomu Gomu no Mi, gives him the ability to stretch his body like rubber.
+⚡ Fun fact: In One Piece, Luffy's favorite food, the Gomu Gomu no Mi, gives him the ability to stretch his body like rubber.
  </div>